JMRI 4.4 is recommended for new users. It's the most recent stable production version.

 JMRI now supports MRC/GaugeMaster DCC systems!

-Starting with JMRI test version 3.9.1, you can connect JMRI to MRC/Gaugemaster hardware by just setting the JMRI preferences and wiring it up.
+You can connect JMRI to MRC/Gaugemaster hardware by just setting the JMRI preferences and wiring it up.

 Several users have contributed their clinics for our

-clinics page.
+Clinics page.
 There are both conventional handout

 and slides clinics, and also some neat interactive clinics for DecoderPro®